-During 2018-19, we provided 3,109 music workshops in England, Wales and Northern Ireland.
+• During 2019-20, we provided 3,403 music workshops in England, Wales and Northern Ireland.

+2,126

-music workshops for
+music workshops

+for

-Children and young people with special educational needs and disabilities music workshops for music workshops for
+Children and young people

+with special educational

+needs and disabilities

+1,234

+music workshops

+for

-Older people in care homes, hospitals and communities
+Older people in care homes,

+hospitals and communities

+96

+music workshops

+for

-Other individuals, including adults with mental health issues
+Other individuals, including

+adults with mental health

+issues

-- These provided measurable benefits to 84,814 vulnerable people, comprising: - o over 42,000 children; - o over 33,000 older people; and - over 9,000 people from other vulnerable groups. - We trained and supported 423 young professional musicians to deliver this work throughout the UK, from a wide range of backgrounds and musical genres. - For the second year running, LMN's work is a Finalist in the Royal Society of Public Health 'Health and Wellbeing Awards'. - An additional 640 music workshops in Scotland and 30 internationally were delivered by Live Music Now Scotland to an approximate audience of 33,500 - bringing LMN and LMNS's combined output to a total of 3,749 music workshops, with an audience reach of over 118,000 people.
+- These provided measurable benefits to 85,994 vulnerable people, comprising: - o over 51,000 children; - o over 28,500 older people; and - over 5,000 people from other vulnerable groups. - We trained and supported 287 young professional musicians to deliver this work throughout the UK, from a wide range of backgrounds and musical genres.
+LMNS worked with 134 musicians, which means that in the UK, LMN and LMNS worked with 421 young musicians at the beginning of their careers. - Our work was shortlisted for the Charity Awards in 2019. - An additional 510 participatory perfromances in Scotland and 24 internationally were delivered by Live Music Now Scotland to an approximate audience of 26,750 - bringing LMN and LMNS's combined output to a total of 3,913 music workshops, with an audience reach of over 111,490 people.